Post-Traumatic Stress Disorder Happens When S**t Happens

-People with PTSD can be successfully treated, most successfully and easily with a combination of medications and therapeutic interventions.
-There are good medications (some better than others) and good therapeutic approaches (again, some better than others).
+People with PTSD can be treated.
+The outcome is usually a success.
+The easiest method that works the best is to use a medicine and also get therapy.
+There are good medicines (some better than others) and good therapists (again, some better than others).
 It’s important to know that this is an area where one size does NOT fit all.
-You need to see a health care provider who can prescribe medication if it’s needed.
-And, a skilled clinician who is an empathetic listener and can help with education and therapy, if needed.
-And this person has to be someone with whom you can “connect” and feel comfortable.
-An authentic person.
-These traits and skills might be all in one person or one or two or three professionals.
-Or a skilled team of several in a clinic.
+You need to see a doctor who can prescribe medicine if it’s needed.
+And, you need a skilled individual who can listen, and can help with therapy and education about PTSD.
+In addition, this skilled clinical person has to be someone with whom you can “connect”.
+That is, someone with whom you feel comfortable.
+Someone who is “authentic” AND real.
+These abilities and skills might be all in one person or one or two or three clinicians.
+Or, maybe a skilled team in a clinic.

-No One Trauma – There Are Many Possible
+There Is No Single Trauma – There Are Many Trauma Types Possible

-Many types of overwhelming and damaging events and experiences can trigger PTSD.
-The battles of war are obvious examples.
-Physical abuse at any point in life is another.
-Being mugged and beaten in our violent city centers.
-Psychological and/or emotional abuse.
-Sexual abuse.
-Domestic violence.
+Many types of threatening, overwhelming, and/or damaging events and experiences can trigger PTSD.
+The battles, dangers, and threats of war are obvious examples.
+Physical abuse, getting battered by someone, at any point in life is another.
+As is being mugged and beaten in one of our violent city centers.
+Psychological and/or emotional abuse can damage just as viciously.
+Domestic violence, to be hurt by family.
+Sexual abuse, so intimate and appalling.
 Near rape and rape.
 Severe traffic crashes.
-Natural disasters or terrorist attacks.
+Natural disasters like tornados, fires, earthquakes, hurricanes, and floods.
+Even random shootings and terrorist attacks.
 There seems no end to the list of tragedies that can plunge any one of us into dark places.

-It might seem that it can’t get any worse, but it can.
+Describing PTSD, it might seem that it can’t get any worse, but it can.
 A little over 20 years ago it was realized that there is a more severe form of PTSD.
 Maybe caused by a worse trauma.
-Maybe repeated trauma over and over for months or years.
-Other symptoms appear over and beyond the usual list of signs and symptoms associated with PTSD.
-C-PTSD is likely harder to treat, but it can still be successfully treated.
+Perhaps there was repeated trauma over and over for months or years.
+It could be a certain type of trauma that “pushes buttons”, that causes an individual to crumble.
+Other worse symptoms appear beyond the usual list of signs and symptoms associated with PTSD.
+C-PTSD is likely harder to treat, but treatment can still end with success.

-Specifically-trained health care providers can treat PTDS, including C-PTSD.
-Experience over time makes it clear that there is no way to force treatment on a person or force a person into treatment.
+Trained as experts, there are doctors who can treat PTDS and C-PTSD.
+Years of experience have taught us that there is no way to force treatment on a person or force a person into treatment.
 For one thing there are people with PTSD who feel so damaged that they say they don’t want help.
-They can’t let anyone, and certainly not any health care provider, into their life.
-These are individuals who have been hit hard.
+They can’t let anyone, and certainly not any doctor, into their life.
+These are individuals who have been hit hard and damaged badly.
 What they have been put through has changed them, changed their brain, changed their body.
-They are made vulnerable which they conquer by becoming impenetrable.
-They do need treatment, and treatment will work, but he/she just can’t do it.
+They are made vulnerable which they conquer by putting up walls that no one can break through.
+They do need treatment, and treatment will work, but he/she just can’t do it, at least not now.